docelic/slapd-viper/README.md

 Specify whether in the directives that follow, variable and directive expansion should be performed.

 This includes expanding ${variable} to variable values and %{directive} to configuration directive values.

 #### perl MATCH_REGEX NON_MATCH_REGEX

 Specify regexes that each entry DN must and must not match respectively, to have overlay "perl" run on its attributes.

 By default, Perl overlay is disabled as it is in fact an interface for "eval", and is considered dangerous.
 To activate it, open Viper.pm and enable constant PERLEVAL.

 Example: `perl  .   ^$`

 #### save FILE

 Save current stack to FILE, always relative to suffix base directory.

-To ease writing slapd.conf configuration, Viper supports saving stacks of configuration values to disk.

-Once saved, the stack can be loaded by subsequently-defined suffixes to import configuration blocks.

-Stacks may contain variables that expand to proper values in the context of each suffix that is using them.

-Stack and dump functions itself are not part of the stack, so they do not end up saved or loaded from stack files.
-They need to be specified explicitly in each suffix that wants to use them.

 Example: `save default_opts`

 #### searchFallback PATTERN REPLACEMENT

 Specify search fallback rule, effectively implementing default entries.

 When a specific search base is requested, and it does not exist in the searched location, it is possible to fallback to a chain of default entries.
 The first entry found wins.

 Examples: production examples defaulting to site-wide and global defaults